seancurtis/no-mouse/README.md

-# no-mouse
+# no-mouse!
-Simple Chrome extension to disable the mouse to encourage keyboard use/testing.
+A simple Chrome extension to disable the mouse to encourage keyboard use/testing.